acentswap/docs2-wiki/get-started/wallet-guide.md

 * Easily switch between several crypto networks
 * Includes networks by default
 * Includes in-wallet staking options
-* Has additional features such as NFT collection, BNB staking, and DApp access within the wallet
+* Has additional features such as NFT collection, ACE staking, and DApp access within the wallet

 **Cons:**